Circular 7 of 2025 2026 Examination Schedule

 The reduced restoration fee only applies to a practitioner:

-• Who must be 60 years of age or older on 1 January 2025.
-However, this must be confirmed with the Council before paying the reduced amount.
+• Who must be 60 years of age or older on 1 January 2026.
+(Note: This must be confirmed with the Council before paying the reduced amount.)

 1. VOLUNTARY REMOVAL